Forests in the EU’s biodiversity policy

 The Treaties of the European Union do not include a common forest policy.
 However, matters related to forests are contained in several sectoral policies of the EU.
 In particular, many regulations and directives in the fields of the agricultural, environmental, climate and energy policies have direct or indirect impacts on the use and management of forests.

-With respect to biodiversity policy, the legal instruments and other initiatives linked to the forest sector include the EU Biodiversity Strategy and the national commitments under it, the Nature Restoration Regulation, the definitions of primary and old-growth forests, and closer-to-nature forest management.
+With respect to biodiversity policy, the legal instruments and other initiatives linked to the forest sector include the EU Biodiversity Strategy, the Nature Restoration Regulation, the definitions of primary and old-growth forests, and closer-to-nature forest management.
 Links to the legal instruments and other initiatives are given below.

 Commission Communication on the EU Biodiversity Strategy